cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 title: 'Projects'
 linkTitle: 'Projects'
 weight: 3
-description: 'Guide to creating projects in CVAT.'
+description: 'Creating projects in CVAT.'
 ---

 At CVAT, you can create a project containing tasks of the same type.